z0mbiexx/jekyll-now/_posts/2018-8-26-chromebook-adventures-part-2.md

 4.18.4 and finally having it show the actual sound card rather then dummy output..

-*i made the folder* */usr/share/alsa/ucm/GOOGLE-Quawks-1.0-Quawks/*
+'''
-*and then i copied the files from* */usr/share/alsa/ucm/chtmax98090 to the newly created folder and then renamed chtmax98090.conf to **GOOGLE-Quawks-1.0-Quawks.conf*
+i made the folder /usr/share/alsa/ucm/GOOGLE-Quawks-1.0-Quawks/ and then i copied the files from /usr/share/alsa/ucm/chtmax98090 to the newly created folder and then renamed chtmax98090.conf to GOOGLE-Quawks-1.0-Quawks.conf
+'''

 and reran the last two lines of the last commands i did before.. and rather than having it spit errors out at me this time.. it worked and after a